"The history of the past is but one long struggle upward

 The League of Women Voters of Milwaukee County (LWVMC) was formed in 1989 by merging the Wauwatosa, North Shore, and Milwaukee leagues.
 LWVMC holds an annual meeting in May each year.
 We maintain an office with very part-time staff at 6737 W. Washington St. Suite 2218, West Allis, WI 53214.

-LWVMC has more than 350 members as of July, 2018, including about 30 from the surrounding counties of Kenosha, Racine, and Waukesha.
+LWVMC has more than 450 members as of January, 2020, including many from the surrounding counties of Kenosha, Racine and Waukesha.
 Ozaukee County has its own League with approximately 45 members.

-While we have been known as League of Women Voters since our founding, League membership is open to all.
-Many men take an active role in our work.
+While we have been known as League of Women Voters since our founding, League membership is open to individuals of any gender identity.